 Official current University personnel statistics will be the basis for determining the FTE for each Faculty member and for determining whether a Faculty member holds academic rank in more than one apportionment group.
 Official university student credit hour reports for the most recent academic year will be the basis for determining the total SCH of each apportionment group.
 To simplify the calculation of the apportionment, factors relating FTE to the number of Senators in each apportionment unit will be determined by examining the 2005-2008 academic years.
 These factors will be used for estimating the number of Senators per apportionment group in future years.
 These factors will be revised at the completion of any University reorganization process, or upon creation or abolishment of apportionment groups, and every five years thereafter.

 Apportionment Groups are defined as: Each College, the combined ROTC staff, off-campus Extension faculty, Student Affairs, Associated Faculty, OSU-Cascades, Hatfield Marine Science Center, and Library.
 Associated Faculty are defined as those faculty whose affiliation is not with one of the other apportionment groups.
 Creation of additional apportionment groups requires a two-thirds vote of the members present at any regular Faculty Senate meeting and would become effective at the next subsequent annual apportionment.
+Voting shall be conducted in a manner to be designated by the Executive Committee.

 If an apportionment group is eliminated due to merger or abolishment of a campus unit, the terms of office of the group's Senators would cease at the end of the current calendar year.